mozilla/extension-workshop/src/content/documentation/develop/web-ext-command-reference.md

 #### `--upload-source-code`

-Path to an archive file containing human readable source code for this submission.
+The path to an archive file containing human-readable source code for this submission.
 See [Source code submission](/documentation/publish/source-code-submission/) for details.

 Environment variable: `$WEB_EXT_API_UPLOAD_SOURCE_CODE`
 </section>